mertellialti/sula-app/README.md

-# Clothing Online Shop with Ionic & Angular
+# Online Shop with Ionic & Angular

 ## **About The Project**